'I Was Wrong': Warren Buffett's Berkshire Hathaway Sold $6B Of Airline Stock In April

 Warren Buffett made a big admission on Saturday evening: He was wrong about airlines.

-Buffett said Berkshire Hathaway Inc (NYSE: BRK-A)(NYSE: BRK-B) net sold $6.5 billion of securities, mostly in airline stock, in April.
+Buffett said Berkshire Hathaway Inc (NYSE: BRK-A)(NYSE: BRK-B) net sold $6.5 billion of securities, including all of its airline stock holdings, in April.

 "Not because we thought the stock market was going to go down," Buffett said at the annual shareholder meeting.
 "I just decided that I'd made a mistake...in investing in the airlines business."